swift-server/sswg/proposals/0022-discordbm.md

 * And there is the `retryPolicy`, which specifies how to retry requests.
   DiscordBM has some magically-nice behavior built around `retryPolicy`, as I'll explain next.

-`DefaultDiscordClient` takes help from another `HTTPRateLimiter` type to handle rate-limits.
+`DefaultDiscordClient` takes help from a `HTTPRateLimiter` actor to handle rate-limits.
 `HTTPRateLimiter` keeps track of bucket-infos that are available in request headers.
 Before each request there is a call to `HTTPRateLimiter` that asks "can I do a request now?" and the rate-limiter, considering Discord docs' notes about how exactly Discord rate-limits work, decides to allow a request or not.
 For example if a bucket is exhausted, the `HTTPRateLimiter` will have no choice but to reject the request.
 Well, that's true, but it's not exactly what happens in DiscordBM.
 If there is a request that is disallowed by the bucket info, `HTTPRateLimiter` instead tries to return the time amount the `DiscordClient` needs to wait before making the request.
 Then `DiscordClient` takes a look at the `retryPolicy`, and if the `retryPolicy` specifies that requests failed with the `429 Too Many Requests` header can be retried based on headers, `DiscordClient` will just wait the time, and make the request after!
 This is best of the both worlds:
 * Even if you make a lot of requests in a loop, `DiscordClient` not only won't fail, but also won't even let users notice anything suspicious.
 To users it will look like as if they don't even have a rate limit to worry about!